SQream/sqream_docs/installation_guides/installing_sqream_with_kubernetes.rst

 * Only lowercase alphanumeric characters, such as ``-`` or ``.``.
 * Starts and ends with alphanumeric characters.

-Go back to :ref:`Preparing the SQream Environment to Launch SQream Using Kubernetes<preparing_sqream_environment>`
+Go back to :ref:`Preparing the SQream Environment to Launch SQream Using Kubernetes<preparing_sqream_environment>`.

 Operating System Requirements
 ------------------------------
 The required operating system is a version of x86 CentOS/RHEL between 7.6 and 7.9.
 Regarding PPC64le, the required version is RHEL 7.6.

-Go back to :ref:`Preparing the SQream Environment to Launch SQream Using Kubernetes<preparing_sqream_environment>`
+Go back to :ref:`Preparing the SQream Environment to Launch SQream Using Kubernetes<preparing_sqream_environment>`.

 Compute Server Specifications